Lynn Redgrave: Career

-In September 2006, she appeared in Nightingale, the U.S. premiere of her new one-woman play based upon her maternal grandmother Beatrice, at Los Angeles' Mark Taper Forum.
-She also performed the play in May 2007 at Hartford Stage in Hartford, Connecticut.
+In September 2006, Redgrave appeared in Nightingale, the U.S. premiere of her new one-woman play based upon her maternal grandmother Beatrice, at Los Angeles' Mark Taper Forum.
+Redgrave also performed the play in May 2007 at Hartford Stage in Hartford, Connecticut.
 In 2007, she appeared in an episode of Desperate Housewives as Dahlia Hainsworth, the mother of Susan Delfino's boyfriend Ian Hainsworth.